MaidDragonTohru/The-Scribe/README.md

 `checkmail; readmail; readmessages`: This command, as stated above, is used to view all the unread messages you have in your Inbox.
 The messages are deleted afterwards, so don't lose them.

-`bio set <autobiography>`: This command sets the biography of the person that used the command to whatever they typed.
+`biography; autobiography; bio set <autobiography>`: This command sets the biography of the person that used the command to whatever they typed.
 This can then be accessed by the `bio` command by any user.

 Commands any user can use!
 ---------------------------